Ixcatl/fables_novasophonia/docs/catalog/traits.rst

 --------
 | *Mental*
 | *Trait value:* ``-3``
 | You have a unique, innate magical gift.
 When you take this trait, choose one mystic path.
-You learn one spell from that path, and can cast any memorized spells from that path without the help of an arcane focus.
+You learn one spell from that path, and can cast any prepared spells from that path without the help of an arcane focus.
+If you 1 or no ranks in your chosen path, you may also cast its spells up to a difficulty of 3.
 | You must have one usable, empty hand to cast spells without an arcane focus.
-For the purposes of certain traits and benefits, you are treated as always wielding a talisman.
+For the purposes of certain traits and benefits which require a talisman, you are treated as always wielding a talisman.

-Talent
+Talented
 --------
 | *Mental*
 | *Trait value:* ``-2``
-| You have a natural penchant for a particular skill.
-When using that skill to add dice to a roll, one of those dice is an automatic success instead of being rolled.
+| You have a penchant for a particular skill.
+When using that skill to add dice to a roll, one failed die is instead treated as a guaranteed success.
 | This trait may be taken multiple times, but never for the same skill.

-Team Tactics
+Wingman
 --------
 | *Mental*
 | *Trait value:* ``-2``